tk382/tk382.github.io/_pages/cv.md

 Education <a name="edu"></a>
 ======
 * Ph.D. in Statistics, University of Chicago, 2020 (expected)
-* M.S. in Statistics, University of Chicago, 2017
 * B.A. in Mathematics and Economics (Music Minor), Cornell University, 2013

 Awards <a name="awa"></a>